Computational-social-science/DyT_transformers/README.md

 # DyT_transformers
+Evalution of **DynamicTanh(DyT)**, an element-wise operation DyT(x) = tanh(αx), as a drop-in replacement for normalization layers in Transformers.

-Evalution of DynamicTanh (DyT), an element-wise operation DyT(x) = tanh(αx), as a drop-in replacement for normalization layers in Transformers.
+**Figure 1**.
+Meta proposes Evalution of **DynamicTanh(DyT)**, an element-wise operation DyT(x) = tanh(αx), as a drop-in replacement for normalization layers in Transformers. , an element-wise operation defined as: DyT(x) = tanh(αx), where α is a learnable scaler.
+DyT is designed to replace normalization layers in Transformers.
+Models with DyT achieves similar or better performance than their normalized counterparts.